kenedyyc/kenedyyc.github.io/README.md

   For example the presence of a pub, grocessry stories and some of the answers from map visualizations shows the presence of pub with more trips taken after midnight.
 </dl>
+Based on the analysis, measures such as which station needs more bike depots can be applied.